 Many people when they make their first PC or want to use an external display with their laptops or gaming consoles don’t know how to select the best monitor.
 There are a lot of different marketing terms and different technologies that get people confused when they go to buy a monitor.
-With time, monitors have gotten a lot better at showing high-quality content and helping designers and video content creators in create the best content for their projects.
+With time, monitors have gotten a lot better at showing high-quality content and helping designers and video content creators to create the best content for their projects.
 If you are going to buy a new monitor, here is how to select the best monitor – things you must check before choosing a monitor:

 The input ports are really important to check before choosing a monitor because you will be using them to connect your PC to it.
 Most monitors have at least two types of input ports on them.
 If you look at high-end monitors, you may find more than two different types of ports.
 Some of the common input ports you may see are:

 HDMI is the most common and popular connection.
-You can find it in almost every monitor or TV, because it is easy to use and almost every PC or laptop has a HDMI video output port.
+You can find it in almost every monitor or TV because it is easy to use and almost every PC or laptop has an HDMI video output port.
 At its best, HDMI can show the video at 1080p at 60 frames per second or 2160p at 30 frames per second.
 HDMI 2.0 can show the video at 4K at 60 frames per second, even if you do find a monitor with HDMI 2.0, you would need a compatible PC or laptop with that port.
 HDMI can also carry audio signals, so if you have selected a monitor with speakers, it will take audio through HDMI and output through the speakers.

 DVI is very much like HDMI, but it doesn’t carry audio signals.
 The ports and cables are also different, but you may not see DVI ports very often except in graphics cards or some motherboards.